brandon-toy/SENG480C/Assignment1/README.md

 ### Adding Functionality and Code to the UltraSonic Sensor

-Inputting code to the Arduino is how we let manipulate and calculate the distance in order to pause a video in our program.
+Inputting code to the Arduino is how we let manipulate and calculate the distance to pause a video in our program.

 #### Creating a New file in Arduino IDE

 1. Open [Arduino IDE](https://www.arduino.cc/en/software)
 2. Navigate to `File` -> `New`
-3. Save the new file and rename to `hand-gesture-presentation-controller.ino`
+3. Save the new file and rename it to `hand-gesture-presentation-controller.ino`
 4. Copy and paste the following code into the newly created file

    ```c++